ajarifi/ajarifi.github.io/_pages/activity.md

 ---

 <p align="justify">
-This page shows my scientific activities, including seminars, workshops, and conferences that I organize.
+This page showcases my scientific activities, including seminars, workshops, and conferences in which I am involved in the organization.
 </p>

 <p style="margin-bottom:1.5cm;"></p>